Vendoconularia: Description

-Vendoconularia triradiate is a probable Conulariid, growing up to 55 mm in height, with a conical test consisting of six identical sides with three longitudinal bands in between two sides each, although known conulariids only have fourfold symmetry.
+Vendoconularia triradiate is a probable conulariid, getting up to 54 mm in length and 33 mm at its widest, with a conical test consisting of six identical sides with three longitudinal bands in between two sides each, although known conulariids only have fourfold symmetry.
 The test itself would have been non-mineralised and flexible in life, which again, is unheard of in known conulariid genera.

 A more recent study done on both Vendoconularia and Protechiurus by Ivanstov et al., 2019 recovered both as being related to each other under the newly erected family Protechiuridae, and also suggested that the aforementioned family is possibly either ancestral to the clade Conulariida, or to the anabaritids.
 Subsequent studies done after have noted that whilst a more detailed analysis is needed for Protechiurus to confidentially place it next to Vendoconularia phylogenetically, it does give further support for Vendoconularia (and Protechiurus) being stem-group conulariids.

+Phylogeny

+A phylogenetic analysis conducted by Zhao et al. in 2026, during the formal description and naming of the early Cambrian jellyfish Mycozoon, would see Vendoconularia placed between Paraconularia ediacara and Auroralumina under the phylum Medusozoa.